No Sleep Festival: Drugstore / Mali klub

 Drugstore also features a smaller nightclub which hosted acts during the night until morning.
 It was discontinued in 2019.

 Mint

 Club Mint is a bar located on 7 Đušina Street in Belgrade.
 It was discontinued in 2019.

 Pržionica D59B

 Pržionica D59B is a coffee shop located on 59 Dobračina Street, hence the name, in Belgrade.
 It was discontinued in 2019.

 Tranzit

 Tranzit is a bar located on 8 Braće Krsmanović Street in Belgrade.
 It was discontinued in 2019.

 Taman, Mladost, Gadost and Gajba

-Taman and Gajba are nightclubs, and Mladost and Gadost are cafes, all located on 44 Karađorđeva Street in Belgrade is a nightclub located on 44 Karađorđeva Street, along with three other venues, Mladost, Gadost and Gajba.
-All were introduced in 2019, with Taman being discontinued after the first day of the festival, because of the controversy surrounding an attender, and the latter three in 2022.
+Taman and Gajba are nightclubs, while Mladost and Gadost are cafes, all located on 44 Karađorđeva Street in Belgrade.
+All were introduced in 2019, with Taman being discontinued after the first day of the festival, because of a controversy, and the latter three in 2022.

 Matrez

 Matrez is a brutalist hangar located in Port of Belgrade, used as the main venue during the 2022 spring edition.
-It hosted Stephan Bodzin, DVS1 etc.
+It hosted Stephan Bodzin, Nina Kraviz, DVS1 etc.